ombori/grid-docs/packages/javascript/grid-reports.md

   - Defines the type of events data to be shown.
 Use InteractionType enum.
 - `gridStyles: object`
   - **Optional**
-  - It is possible to customize card layout with grid-* css properties.
+  - It is possible to customize card layout with grid-\* css properties.
+- `title: string`
+  - **Optional**
+  - It is possible to show title in the card rather show hard coded value in from the console.
+- `events: array of object`
+  - **Optional**
+  - Defines the array of events data to be shown.
+- `additionalData: array of object`
+  - **Optional**
+  - Defines the array of additionalData events data to be shown.

 ![Events list card](https://ams03pap001files.storage.live.com/y4mAJFQEl1_ZEIGdfFQ695_G52U_4KsMLL0mrqMm1BEKNWcgxD-xXiPkGPVyZ0UwsF3Bx3MYZtFlCYRv4lQoBVtsmfRTXJeLrfjwM6mTnhMPuWX5J3jmLLUQDF2AprtBf77LpS-_K0EHWyL01d6s1PnbQqujahsDIo9XJYbzdf7fHsCWYzO4EHMmB_A8tUYAhv_?width=1108&height=968&cropmode=none)